laissez-faire-btc/safe-redaction/bip-simple-redaction.md

 4. each segment in `<data-segment-list>` MUST be either wholly contained within a single input, or wholly contained within a single output.
 5. each segment in `<data-segment-list>` MUST redact at least one non-zero byte.
 6. `<transaction-hash-updated>` MUST be equal to the hash of the transaction after all of the bytes specified by `<data-segment-list>` are changed to 0x00, with no other changes.
-7. `<signature-hash-update-list>` MUST include before-and-after (unredacted and redacted) sighashes for each signature that is invalidated by the redaction, and MUST NOT include any other sighashes.
-8. The Redaction Statement MUST NOT include any further data after the `<signature-hash-update-list>`
+7. The Redaction Statement MUST NOT include any further data after `<transaction-hash-updated>`

-**Redacting Tapscript**

-TODO: Extend support to modifying Tapscript and updating hashes in Taproot inputs.

 **Sharing Redacted Data**